 Here is how we will do it:

-- Create the "Operator Assignment" User Field from the "People" page.
+Create the "Operator Assignment" User Field from your Settings page.

 Let's get started!
 Before using this tutorial, you should first read the "How to Set Up User Fields" guide.
 This is an intermediate-level tutorial.

 Creating the "Current Assignment" Field

 Navigate into your Settings, then click Users.
 Choose "Custom Fields" in the top right to begin adding User Fields.